 As mentioned in the Tokyo part, the food in Osaka is just as good.

 But one thing Osaka is very well known for is its okonomiyaki!
-(Yes you can find in Tokyo, but Osaka is hard to beat).
+You can find it in Tokyo, but Osaka is hard to beat.

 Okonomiyaki in Osaka.